top of page

 Social Media & Online Reviews

 And customer reviews?
 They matter more than you think.
 A business with hundreds of 4-and 5-star Google reviews will almost always outrank a competitor with just a handful.
-Again, it’s all about popularity.
+It’s all about popularity.

 Pro Tip: Encourage happy customers to leave reviews on Google and other platforms like Yelp.
 It boosts credibility and helps with rankings.